Bureau of Energy Resources

-The Bureau of Energy Resources (ENR) is a bureau in the United States Department of State that coordinates the department's efforts in promoting international energy security.
-Under the purview of the Under Secretary of State for Economic Growth, Energy, and the Environment.
+The Bureau of Energy Resources (ENR) was a bureau in the United States Department of State that coordinated the department's efforts in promoting international energy security.
+It operated under the purview of the Under Secretary of State for Economic Growth, Energy, and the Environment.

 History

 The Bureau of Energy Resources was established in October 2011, following a recommendation in the 2010 Quadrennial Diplomacy and Development Review calling on the department to create a bureau uniting diplomatic and programmatic efforts in the global production and use of energy.
 The new bureau combined personnel and assets previously assigned to existing energy-related offices in the department, primarily from what is now the Bureau of Economic and Business Affairs.